Dippy (London): Move to Hintze Hall

 Dippy was removed from the Reptile Gallery in 1979 and repositioned as the centrepiece of the main central hall of the museum, later renamed the Hintze Hall in recognition of a large donation by Michael Hintze.
 Dippy replaced a mounted African elephant, nicknamed George, which had been on display as the central exhibit in the main hall since 1907, with various other animal specimens.
 The elephant had itself replaced the skeleton of a sperm whale which was the first significant exhibit in the hall and had been on display since at least 1895: earlier, the hall had been left largely empty.

 Dippy was originally displayed alongside a cast of a Triceratops skeleton, which was removed around 1993.
 The tail of the Diplodocus cast was also lifted to waft over the heads of visitors; originally it drooped to trail along the floor.

 After 112 years on display at the museum, the dinosaur replica was removed in early 2017 to be replaced by the skeleton of a young blue whale, 25 m long, dubbed "Hope", suspended from the ceiling.
 The whale had been stranded on sandbanks at the mouth of Wexford Harbour, Ireland in March 1891.
 Its skeleton was acquired by the museum and had been displayed in the Large Mammals Hall (originally the New Whale Hall) since 1934.

-Dippy returned to the Natural History Museum as part of a temporary exhibition in June 2022, after which the museum intends to relocate the replica to a new location as part of a 3-year loan.
-The Museum opened applications for the new venue in March 2022.
+Dippy returned to the Natural History Museum as part of a temporary exhibition in June 2022, after which the museum intended to relocate the replica to a new location as part of a 3-year loan.
+In February 2023, it was moved to the Herbert Art Gallery and Museum in Coventry.